 Looking up Academy Street with Thomas A. Linn’s former Blake Street Residence in background

-Paved Streets highlight this shaded view of Academy Street from the roof of Hartland Tanning Company – 1945
+Elm trees and paved streets highlight this shaded view of Academy Street from the roof of Hartland Tanning Company – 1945

 Former C. F. Pratt Residence & Store – 1987